jkeohan/D3-Tutorials/alphabet/d3-react/README.md

 Adding a console.log in render() to show the alphabet array show that the d3.interval is running but crazy fast and not at the speed defined.
 This was due to yet another typo in where i put the closing {} for d3.interval.
 Once that was done I could see it running at the pace it should, however still no letters being displayed on the page.

 Ok...So I have to admit...I can't type for shit.
-After the slew of errors I finally figured out the issue...and guess what...it was another typo.
+After the slew of errors I found myself getting closer to resolving the issue...and guess what...it was yet another typo.
 In the render() method of Letter I had typed `ref=leffer` instead of `ref=letter`.

 ```
   return (